johnmjkim/ARMv7-assembly-assignment-2/design-document.md

 ## Telepathy Game

 The user estimates where the pet wishes to go.
-User gets +1 food stock and the pet decreases -1 stress per correct score.

 ![Figure 4.
 Telepathy Game](assets/telepathy_game_image.png)